zhangliu6/zhangliu6.github.io/index.md

 * **Hybrid Analytical-Numerical Integration**

 This project focused on Julia library for exponential sums and survey of Langer's work.
 I implemented a Julia library providing for the efficient description and algebra of exponential sums.
-Exponential sums are exponential polynomials in which each polynomial coecient is a complex constant.
+Exponential sums are exponential polynomials in which each polynomial coefficient is a complex constant.
 I also surveyed Langer's (1931) paper on the asymptotic locus of zeros of such functions.

 For research outputs, please refer to my [report](https://www.unifiedtransformlab.com/outputs.html#Zha2019a) and [code](https://www.unifiedtransformlab.com/outputs.html#Zha2019b).